-Over the course of two years we carried out a secret art project in which we stole fifty fragments from masterpieces by some of our favorite artists—including Marcel Duchamp, Andy Warhol, Robert Rauschenberg, Joseph Beuys, Jean Tinguely, Jeff Koons, Wassily Kandinsky, and Marc Chagall—from renowned museums in the United States and Europe.
-The project was publicly revealed in 2010.
-The thefts were documented through photographs capturing either the act itself or the artworks before and after our intervention.
+When we were 19, we carried out a secret art project.
+Over the course of two years, from 1995 to 1997, we stole fifty fragments from masterpieces by some of our favorite artists, including Marcel Duchamp, Andy Warhol, Robert Rauschenberg, Joseph Beuys, Jean Tinguely, Jeff Koons, Wassily Kandinsky, and Marc Chagall.
+The pieces were taken from renowned museums across the United States and Europe.
+Each theft was documented through photographs that captured our interventions with the artworks.
+The project was publicly revealed in 2010 through an exhibition at Postmasters Gallery in New York.

 From Jeff Koons.